wellping/wellping/docs/firebase-setup.md

 ![Create new web app - 2](./img/firebase-setup/create-web-app-2.png "Create new web app - 2")

 Include this Firebase config in your study file, and you are all done!

+You can now try log in Well Ping with one of the account generated, complete some questions, and see if Firebase Realtime Database is storing the responses!